Improving Health

 Treatments for Blindness

-Thanks to NIH, there are now standard therapies that both stop disease progression and restore vision lost due to vascular diseases of the retina—including diabetic retinopathy and wet age-related macular degeneration (AMD)—which are common causes of blindness.
+Thanks to NIH, there are now standard therapies that both stop disease progression and restore vision lost due to vascular diseases of the retina—including diabetic retinopathy and wet and dry age-related macular degeneration (AMD)—which are common causes of blindness.
 In the case of wet AMD, these medications reduce legal blindness by 50%.

 Image credit: National Eye Institute, NIH